Buck Showalter: Baltimore Orioles (2010–2018)

-New York Mets
+New York Mets (2022–2023)

 On December 18, 2021, the New York Mets hired Showalter as their manager, signing him to a three-year contract.
-Showalter wears number 11—the number he wore every other place he managed except Baltimore, where he wore number 26 as a tribute to Johnny Oates.
+Showalter wore number 11, the number he wore every other place he managed except Baltimore, where he wore number 26 as a tribute to Johnny Oates.

-In 2022 he tied for the lead among all major league managers in overturns (26), and had the highest overturn percentage (78.6%), while he was the only full-season manager to not be ejected from any games.
-Under Showalter, the Mets had their first 100-win season since 1988, losing the division to the Atlanta Braves in an automatic tiebreaker.
-The Mets would go on to lose the NLWCS in Game 3 to the San Diego Padres.
-He was named NL Manager of the Year.
+In 2022, he tied for the lead among all major league managers in overturns (26), and had the highest overturn percentage (78.6%), while he was the only full-season manager not to be ejected from any games.
+Under Showalter, the Mets had their first 100-win season since 1988, but their division lead (one that reached 10 games at one point) was gradually whittled away by September, with a three-game-sweep by the Atlanta Braves proving key to the finish as the Mets lost the division title to the Braves in an automatic tiebreaker.
+The Mets would go on to lose the NL Wild Card Series in Game 3 to the San Diego Padres.
+After the season on November 14, Showalter was named NL Manager of the Year.

+Amid a disappointing start to the 2023 season, in the words of The Athletic's Tim Britton, Showalter's performance came "under justified fire" from fans.
+In spite of that, on June 28, 2023, Mets majority owner Steve Cohen held a press conference in which he affirmed that Showalter's job would be guaranteed at least until the end of what Cohen conceded was an "incredibly frustrating" season.
+On October 1, during the final day of the season, Showalter announced that he was fired as Mets manager by newly appointed President of Baseball Operations David Stearns.

 Managerial record

 Personal life

 Showalter has been married to his wife, Angela, since 1983.
 They have two children, Allie, born in 1987, and William, born in 1991.
 The couple met in Nashville when he was playing for the Nashville Sounds.
 When Showalter was manager of the Orioles, his wife was active in the KidsPeace charity for foster children.